 This course offers an introduction to the major functions of management: planning, staffing, organizing, controlling, direction and financing.
 The technical tools of management are considered in relation to their social and psychological implications in management decision making.
-Pre-requisites: BUS 101 with a minimum grade of C

 BUS 203 Intro. to Entrepreneurship (3 Credits)